How has the year treated you so far?

 And then came Christmas, and Christmas here means mandarin oranges.
-I wondered if mandarine oranges would not yield a better result.
+I wondered if mandarin oranges might yield a better result.
 It did.
 The mixture between vanilla and the citric aromas of mandarin oranges really pack a punch.
 You will love it.

-The arrival of mandarins on corner fruit stands signals the beginning of the holiday season in the Dominican Rep. Treat your guests to the flavor of the season.
+The arrival of mandarines on corner fruit stands signals the beginning of the holiday season in the Dominican Republic.
+Treat your guests to the flavor of the season.

 - 2 tablespoons of mandarin juice